Satisfactory Academic Progress Policy

 Procedures

 Students deemed not to be making Satisfactory Academic Progress will be notified by Kean email and may file an appeal with the Office of Financial Aid.
-Students receiving a “Warning” status email need not file an appeal as no action is necessary on their part.
 A standing University committee will review the appeal and make a decision.
 The decision is final.
-Students will also be notified by Kean email as to the outcome of their SAP appeal.
+Students will be notified by Kean email as to the outcome of their SAP appeal.
 Students who have questions about Satisfactory Academic Progress may send an email to sapquest@kean.edu.

 Appeal Process

-The Financial Aid Office will notify the student of the appeal decision.
+The Financial Aid Office will notify students of appeal decisions.
 Students whose appeals are approved will remain eligible for financial aid; however, some restrictions may apply.

 Status Definitions

-Appeals can also be approved if the SAP Committee determines that the student has agreed to follow an academic plan that, if followed, will ensure that the student can meet the University’s Satisfactory Academic Progress guidelines.
+Appeals can be approved if the SAP Committee determines that the student can benefit from an academic plan that, if followed, will ensure the student can eventually meet the University’s Federal Satisfactory Academic Progress guidelines.

-If an appeal is approved with an academic plan, the student will receive aid on a conditional basis on a per-semester basis.
-The student will be required to agree to the terms of the Academic Plan for every semester enrolled until reaching a satisfactory status.
+If an appeal is approved with an academic plan, the student will receive aid on a conditional basis for the academic year.
+The student will be required to agree to the terms of the Academic Plan for the academic year enrolled until reaching a satisfactory status.
 Students who fail to meet the conditions outlined in their individual academic plan(s) during their conditional semester(s) will not be able to submit a subsequent appeal and will be ineligible for additional federal and state aid.
+Students are encouraged to utilize academic support services available on campus (Student Success & Retention Center information) as a valuable resource to assist in maintaining satisfactory academic progress.

-The “denied” decision is usually rendered when the SAP Committee has deemed that it is “mathematically” impossible for the student to meet the quantitative/qualitative component(s) in a reasonable amount of time, the student failed to follow his or her “academic plan,” or the student's appeal is undocumented.
+The denied decision is rendered when the SAP Committee has deemed that it is mathematically impossible for the student to meet the quantitative/qualitative component(s) in a reasonable amount of time, the student failed to follow his or her academic plan, or the student's appeal is undocumented.
 The student is ineligible to receive federal and state funding in subsequent semesters and the student must seek alternative means to pay his or her bill.

 Regaining Eligibility

-A student who has lost eligibility to participate in federal student aid programs for reasons of academic progress can regain that eligibility by enrolling at Kean using alternative means of payment and demonstrating that he or she is capable of completing a semester without any failures, incompletes or withdrawals and showing the ability to complete degree requirements in a timely fashion.
-The mere passage of time will not ordinarily restore eligibility to a student who has lost eligibility for failure to make satisfactory academic progress.
+A student who has lost eligibility to participate in federal student aid programs for reasons of academic progress can regain that eligibility by meeting the general guidelines of satisfactory academic progress through the completion of additional courses.
+The mere passage of time will not restore eligibility to a student who has lost eligibility for failure to make satisfactory academic progress.

-Students who have been academically dismissed from the University but who are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal and state aid programs.
+Students who have been academically dismissed from the University, but who are subsequently given permission to re-enroll, are not automatically eligible to continue to participate in federal and state financial aid programs.
 Admissions/academic decisions are independent of funding decisions.